allan9595/A_PHP_Quiz_App/Readme.md

 **A_PHP_Quiz_App**

 A quiz app written in php7.
 This app used PHP session to store, track and update the questions and answers.
-User can play, view total score, and play again if they want to.
+User can play, view total score, and play again if they want to!

 ## Screenshots